Spokane Housing Market Forecast 2026: Trends & Predictions

 Here’s a snapshot of current price data:

-Looking ahead, the base forecast is for modest appreciation between 0% and 2% over the year, with more pronounced growth possible in desirable neighborhoods with low turnover.
+Looking ahead, the base forecast is for modest appreciation between 0% and 3%, with stronger growth possible in desirable Spokane neighborhoods with limited inventory.

 Key takeaways:

-• Sellers should price realistically and highlight condition and location
+Sellers should price strategically and highlight condition, location, and presentation

-• This is not a declining market, but a cooling one
+This is not a declining market—it’s a stabilizing, seller-leaning market

 For more on value trends over time, check out: